dipeshsingh253/saral/content/posts/introduction-to-machine-learning.md

   - development
 ---

 Machine learning is a fascinating field that has gained immense popularity in recent years.
-It's a subfield of artificial intelligence (AI) that focuses on developing algorithms and statistical models that enable computers to perform tasks without explicit programming.
-Machine learning has a wide range of applications, from image and speech recognition to recommendation systems.
+It's a subfield of artificial intelligence (AI) that focuses on developing algorithms and statistical models that enable computers to perform tasks without explicit programming.<!--more--> Machine learning has a wide range of applications, from image and speech recognition to recommendation systems.
 In this blog post, we'll provide an introduction to the world of machine learning, explaining its core concepts, types, and applications.

 ## Understanding Machine Learning